kaibakker/software_evolution/README.md

 9. number of times it is defined by a multiply or divide operation
 10. number of times it is defined by an expression which has constants in it

-For the above method, we would get:
+For the above method, we get:

 ```
 numbers: